 The code outlines the expected behaviours of the WOA EXCO and NOA leadership.

-Is an important consideration for all NOA leadership to ensure the NOA can continue to exist with a strong legacy.
-Therefore, it is important to think ahead by identifying and nurturing potential future leaders.
+Is important to ensure the NOA can be sustained and have a strong legacy.
+Therefore, you should think ahead and identify and nurture potential future leaders.

 2. Good Governance

-Should be used to determine the NOA Executive Committee.
-Elections should be held fairly and should be overseen by an objective party.
+Should be held to determine the NOA Executive Committee or Commission Members.
+Elections should be overseen by an objective, independent entity to ensure fairness.
 Elections should be held every four years in line with the WOA's recommended term limit (see Executive Committees above).
 All executive committee members should abide by the terms as mentioned in the Letter of Appointment and Code of Conduct.

 Annual General Meetings

-Are the opportunity to stage elections, update constitutions, celebrate successful projects and discuss the future.
-These meetings should be made engaging and fun for your members.
+Are the opportunity to stage elections, update constitutions, discuss successful projects and map out the future.
+These meetings should be constructive, engaging and fun for your members.
 Host the meeting in an interesting location, arrange a reunion / networking party afterwards or arrange an OLY Presentation.
 Plan ahead and communicate the date well in advance.

-Should provide a 4-5 year high-level road map for your NOA which aligns with the WOA.
+Should provide a 4-5 year high-level road map for your NOA which aligns with the WOA and your NOC.
 A good starting point for NOAs is the WOA Strategic Plan.
 Keep plans simple and achievable, and keep in mind how you can measure your success against it.
 It is always better to over-deliver.

 Should come from your strategic plan and should start out as your NOA's ‘to-do list’ for the year.
 Once you have agreed your to-do list you should assign names of and deadlines to each action item.
 Again, keep it simple and achievable, and review it on a regular basis to help keep you on track.
 Here is an Operations Plan template to help you.
 Please refer to the Finance Management section for further guidance on budgeting.

 Meetings and workshops